Sumboard

 Trap 1: The Database Hammering Problem

 The fix: Implement query result caching at the API layer.
-Even a 30-second cache reduces database load by 80% while keeping data fresh enough for most use cases.
+A short cache window collapses repeated requests for the same result while keeping the display current enough for the decision it supports.

 Trap 2: The Browser Memory Leak